openresearchtools/virtiofsd/README.md

 migration, these references need to be transferred to the destination; how that is done is determined with this switch:

-- **find-paths**: Iterate through the shared directory (exhaustive search) to find paths for all inodes held by the source instance (relative to the shared directory), transfer these paths to the destination, and let the destination instance open these paths.
-This allows migration without requiring special privileges, and regardless of whether source and destination use the same shared directory; but it is expensive in terms of I/O (DFS through the shared directory) and is vulnerable to third parties changing metadata in the shared directory while migration is ongoing (e.g. renaming, unlinking, removing permissions), which can potentially lead to data loss and/or corruption.
+- **find-paths**: For all inodes held by the source instance, look up their paths by reading the symlinks in /proc/self/fd, transfer those paths to the destination, and let the destination instance open those paths.
+  If any inode cannot be located this way, we fall back to iterating through the shared directory (exhaustive search) to find those paths.
+  This allows migration without requiring special privileges, and regardless of whether source and destination use the same shared directory; but is vulnerable to third parties changing metadata in the shared directory while migration is ongoing (e.g. renaming, unlinking, removing permissions), which can potentially lead to data loss and/or corruption.
+In addition, the fall-back method of iterating through the shared directory is expensive in terms of I/O.

 This parameter is ignored on the destination side of migration.